Graham-Hayes/AC-Ink-Integration/README.md

 1. Drag your Ink story JSON file to Main Story in the ACInkIntegration inspector on the Persistant Engine.
 1. Create a string global variable in the variables manager and note its ID number
 1. Set Var ID to the ID number in the ACInkIntegration inspector on the Persistant Engine.
+2. Convert Conversation Menu to Unity UI Prefab and place in Ink Choice Menu slot in the ACInkIntegration on the Persistent Engine inspector.
+3. Ensure a cursor is set for cutscenes if using the conversation menu.
-1. Use the Ink Run Script action in your Action Lists.
+4. Use the Ink Run Script action in your Action Lists.

 ## Introduction

 This package allows the use of your Ink scripts with Adventure Creator.
 It is designed to minimally impact Adventure Creator so no files from the Adventure Creator asset are modified.

 You can play your Ink scripts as you would expect, and you can also run certain actions from your Ink script by using certain tags.
 You can play character animation, move characters, face characters in different directions, wait, play sound effects and music.

+It creates an action list from your Ink Script which you can inspect in your scene with the object called Action Holder.
+Important to note is it diverges from AC by not using the way it does Conversations, recent updates to AC made this neccessary, but it does mean that you need a cursor set for cutscenes.

 It's still a work in progress, so use at your own discression.